Read Parmenides with voice, context, and method in the same frame.

 The deeper dialogue lets a serious interlocutor press the machinery of the view.
 The point is to show how Parmenides reasons when the first answer is not enough.

 Your view seems to depend on Being and The way of truth.
-How do those ideas hold together?
+Does one discipline the other, or do they rise together?

 They hold together through the method.
 Deductive pressure: he forces the reader to ask whether change, plurality, and becoming can really be thought without contradiction.
 The concepts are not separate ornaments; they are parts of one discipline of seeing.